It was the year of— Well, it was the year of the first celebrity wedding. That’s all you really need to know.

 Respected women don’t speak poorly about others. . .

 Throughout the book, Consuelo kept a cool tone in her retelling.
 She didn’t shy from facts.
-She shared her story rather objectively, as if she’s pondered on it for some time and has elected to forgive.
+She shared her story rather objectively, as if she’s pondered on it for some time and had elected to forgive.

 I’m happy to report that she reconciled with her mother.

 The same cannot be said of her and Marlborough.
-As Consuelo spoke about pursuing divorce, there was a notable hesitancy.
+As Consuelo spoke about pursuing divorce, there was hesitancy.
 For a case to be made on her behalf, Alva’s manipulation had be made public.
 I’m confident it was with a heavy heart Consuelo asked Alva’s permission to open old wounds.

 Alva gave her blessing, hoping her daughter would be free to find happiness.